sanskargouchandra/Meta-News/README.md

 ### :key: Setup Environment Variables

-Go to NewsAPI site ande generate free API key.
+Go to NewsAPI site ande generate free API key.</br>
 To run this project, you will need to add the following environment variables to your .env file

 `REACT_APP_NEWS_API=*********`